reserve-protocol/protocol/docs/deployment.md

 ### Deploy Phases

+Within the _deployment_ step, there are 3 phases:

 - **Phase 1 - Common:** Required to deploy the core components of the Reserve Protocol.
 This includes required Solidity libraries, the implementation contracts of each system component, and some auxiliary components as the `Facade`, `Deployer`, and `FacadeWrite` contracts.
 This deployment phase has to be executed only **once** for all RTokens.
 Scripts are located in `/scripts/deployment/phase1-common`.

 - **Phase 2 - Assets/Collateral:** Required to deploy new asset and collateral contracts that will be used for the deployment of a new RToken.
 The exact setup to deploy will depend on each case and can be customized for each particular RToken.
 Once an asset/collateral is deployed it can be reused for several RTokens.
 Scripts are located in `scripts/deployment/phase2-assets-collateral`.

-- **Phase 3 - RToken:** Something we won't run on Mainnet.
-Deployments are done via public functions in the `FacadeWrite` contract to simulate the Register.
+- **Phase 3 - RToken:** Deployments are done via public functions in the `FacadeWrite` contract to simulate the Register.
+The RToken and Governance are left bricked, so as only to be only used for etherscan verification.
 Scripts are located in `scripts/deployment/phase3-rtoken`.

 The same scripts can be executed against a Testnet or Mainnet network.
 Make sure the correct network is specified when executing the scripts (eg:`--network mainnet`)

-A specific set of files will be created for that specific network
+A specific set of files will be created for that specific network after each phase:

 1. `{CHAIN_ID}-tmp-deployments.json`: Contains prerequisite + implementation addresses
 2. `{CHAIN_ID}-tmp-assets-collateral.json`: Contains asset plugin addresses